Note: see session law sections for effective dates.

 (a) A guardian shall be subject to the control and direction of the court at all times and in all things.

-(b) The court shall grant to a guardian only those powers necessary to provide for the demonstrated needs of the ward.
+(b) The court shall grant to a guardian only those powers necessary to provide for the demonstrated needs of the person subject to guardianship.

 (c) The court may appoint a guardian if it determines that all the powers and duties listed in this section are needed to provide for the needs of the incapacitated person.
 The court may also appoint a guardian if it determines that a guardian is needed to provide for the needs of the incapacitated person through the exercise of some, but not all, of the powers and duties listed in this section.
 The duties and powers of a guardian or those which the court may grant to a guardian include, but are not limited to:

-(1) the power to have custody of the ward and the power to establish a place of abode within or outside the state, except as otherwise provided in this clause.
-The ward or any interested person may petition the court to prevent or to initiate a change in abode.
-A ward may not be admitted to a regional treatment center by the guardian except:
+(1) the power to have custody of the person subject to guardianship and the power to establish a place of abode within or outside the state, except as otherwise provided in this clause.
+The person subject to guardianship or any interested person may petition the court to prevent or to initiate a change in abode.
+A person subject to guardianship may not be admitted to a regional treatment center by the guardian except:

 (i) after a hearing under chapter 253B;